grvdshwl/Notes/Git/Deep Dive.md

 git merge -- abort ---> to abort merge git diff --> to display different changes in files in different commits.

+## Cherry Picking

+Cherry picking in Git means to choose a commit from one branch and apply it onto another.

+This is in contrast with other ways such as merge and rebase which normally apply many commits onto another branch.

+Example- Impotant typo expmale in master was fixed by cherrypicking.

+git cherry-pick commit-id